tpltnt/guide/src/porting_from_other_frameworks.md

 [openFrameworks](https://openframeworks.cc), and [Cinder](https://libcinder.org/).
 This section is intended to help everyone making the switch to nannou and bringing their code with them.

+**note: This is very much a work in progress.
+It will be extended as we learn about porting issues.**

 ## General
 **This section shall contain general information**